Degerfors IF

-Degerfors IF is a Swedish professional football club located in Degerfors.
-The club, formed 13 January 1907, is currently playing in the highest tier in Swedish football, Allsvenskan.
+Degerfors IF is a professional football club located in Degerfors, Sweden.
+The club was formed on 13 January 1907, and is currently playing in the highest tier in Swedish football, Allsvenskan.

 Fans

-Being a club in a town with a big iron industry, the club has a lot of left wing fans.
-In their away game versus GAIS on the 13th of April 2025 the away fans displayed a banner saying “ultra rossoblaco - Against Fascism.”
+Being a club in a town with a big iron industry, the club has a lot of politically progressive fans.
+In their away game versus GAIS on the 13th of April 2025, the away fans displayed a banner saying “ultra rossoblaco - Against Fascism.”
 And in 2024 they had another banner saying “no style, just working class”.